MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 ## Add custom application as a source

-If you want to connect your own application with an eventstream, you can add it as a custom app source.
+If you want to connect your own application with an eventstream, you can add a custom app source.
 Then, send data to the eventstream with your own application with the connection endpoint exposed in the custom app.
 Follow these steps to add a custom app source:

 1. Select **New source** on the ribbon or "**+**" in the main editor canvas and then Custom App.

-2. Enter a **Source name** for the custom app and select Create.
+2. Enter a **Source name** for the custom app and select **Add**.

    :::image type="content" source="./media/event-streams-source/eventstream-sources-custom-app.png" alt-text="Screenshot showing the custom app source configuration." lightbox="./media/event-streams-source/eventstream-sources-custom-app.png" :::

-3. Once the custom app is created successfully, you can view the information of the custom app such as connection string and use it in your application.
+3. Once the custom app is added successfully, you can view the information of the custom app such as connection string and use it in your application.

+   The endpoint that the custom app exposes is in the connection string which is an **event hub compatible connection string**.
+An example of what the connection string looks like is provided as below:

+   *`Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx`*

    :::image type="content" source="./media/add-manage-eventstream-sources/custom-app-source-completed.png" alt-text="Screenshot showing the custom app source." lightbox="./media/add-manage-eventstream-sources/custom-app-source-completed.png" :::